tigerjack-crypto/LEDA-forge/Readme.md

 - `LT`.
 The output directory of the LEDATools tool, organized as `{isd_attack}/{n}_{k}_{w}.json`.
 So, each file contains the output of a single ISD attack.
 - `CE`.
 The output directory of the CryptographiEstimators tool, organized as `{output_type}/{mem_model}/{n}_{k}_{w}.json`
+- `CAT`.
+The output directory of the CryptAttackTester tool, organized as `{hostname}

 ## ISD LEDA Values Generation Steps